Updated May 15th

 Publishing in an Open Access journal comes with many benefits, as we have identified.
 A significant benefit is that research published in an OA journal is available for anyone to read, anywhere, for a long time to come.
 Even those outside academia, like policymakers and journalists, have an exciting opportunity to read and use this research.

-OA literature also has the benefit of having a one-time fee.
-Under a subscription, you pay every renewable year, so always.
+As far as payment is concerned, under a subscription, you pay every renewable year; therefore, you’re always paying.
+On the other hand, OA literature has the benefit of only having a one-time fee.
 Additionally, researchers in developing countries can benefit from OA journals, allowing for our society as a whole to move research forward, collaborate, and trigger ideas for new projects.

 Scientific research can only advance and change the world if it is shared with the rest of the scientific community and society at large.
 Research published in an OA fashion allows information to flow to the reader without any restrictions or high costs.